Sarah Kirrane Counselling

 You can submit an enquiry using my contact form, or email me at info@skirranecounselling.com, where we will agree a convenient day and time for me to call you to talk about what you are hoping for and take it from there.

-I offer sessions from Fitzroy Square in Central London, Ruislip in North West London and online.
+I offer sessions from Fitzroy Square in Central London, Ruislip in Hillingdon, North West London and online.
 All enquires are usually answered within 24 hours, and all contact is strictly confidential.

 “We think we listen, but very rarely do we listen with real understanding, true empathy.
 Yet listening of this very special kind, is one of the most potent forces for change that I know.” - Carl Rogers